mend/renovate-ce-ee/docs/configuration-github.md

-# WhiteSource Renovate Configuration - GitHub
+# Mend Renovate Configuration - GitHub

 ## Provision App

-Before running WhiteSource Renovate, you need to provision it as an App on GitHub, and retrieve the ID + private key provided.
+Before running Mend Renovate, you need to provision it as an App on GitHub, and retrieve the ID + private key provided.

 If you're running a self-hosted instance of GitHub Enterprise, it is suggested to name the app "Renovate" so that it shows up as easily recognizable as "renovate[bot]" in Pull Requests.
-If you're running against `github.com` then the name Renovate is already taken by the hosted WhiteSource Renovate app, so you will need something else like "Myname Renovate".
+If you're running against `github.com` then the name Renovate is already taken by the hosted Mend Renovate app, so you will need something else like "Myname Renovate".

 The App requires the following permissions: